 But then the old truth prevailed: crap in, crap out.

 So I am very sorry to be the messenger of bad news, but unless you fix your data management practices first, you have no chance of successfully deploying any of the new technologies under the precision farming umbrella.

 The problems of data management are not specific to agriculture, they are generic to all industries, and they typically include the following:

 The solution to the data problems is not that hard, it just requires a bit of determination and structure:

 This may look easy in theory.
 It's really hard in real life.
-My own farming business, that I run with two partners, is entering its 8th season, and we still don't have our data management fully under control.
-We operate 50 hectares, divided on 32 fields, with 5 different crop categories (apples, plums, pears, strawberries, raspberries), and a bunch of varieties of those crops.
-We have estimates and approximations, but we just can’t conclude which of the combinations have been the better business for us.
-We also struggle to distribute seasonal workers’ hours on those fields and varieties.
+My own farming business, which I run with two partners, is entering its 8th season, and we still don't have our data management fully under control.
+We operate 50 hectares, divided into 32 fields, with 5 different crop categories (apples, plums, pears, strawberries, raspberries), and a bunch of varieties of those crops.
+We have estimates and approximations, but we just can’t conclude which of the combinations has been the better business for us.
+We also struggle to distribute seasonal workers’ hours in those fields and varieties.
 And when our accounting system shows a certain cost of pesticides, we can’t easily distribute that cost on fields and crops.

 This is part three in a seven-part series on a farmer’s journey to precision agriculture.